V0K3S/Calculator/README.md

 # Apple calculator
-made an apple calculator using htm and css
+made an apple calculator using html and css